bramses/bramses-highly-opinionated-vault-2023/README.md

 Great!
 Now that that's out of the way, we can finally get to running the vault, *phew*!

-1. Select `Use this Template` **or** `git clone https://github.com/bramses/bramses-highly-opinionated-vault-2023.git`
+1. Select `Use this Template` **or** `git clone https://github.com/bramses/bramses-highly-opinionated-vault-2023.git`.
+This will create a separate get hungry but for you or you can maintain your own version of this vault.
-2. Download into your local machine
+2. Download into your local machine using git clone or download zip
 3. Open the vault and rename it to whatever you want and open it in Obsidian
 4. Before you commit anything to GitHub, make sure you edit `.gitignore` to match what you want to publish.
-Doing this early will save you headaches down the road if you decide to publish (*part*) of your vault
+Doing this early will save you headaches down the road if you decide to publish (*part*) of your vault.
+To do this run the command: `Obsidian Git: edit .gitignore`.
+You'll already see some commented out options that you might choose to hide from uploading to get hub whether it's private or public.
-5. Depending on when you clone this repo, you may want to check plugins for updates.
-In the bottom right corner, the plugin Plugin Update Tracker will alert you if any plugins in BHOV-2023 need to be updated
+6. Depending on when you clone this repo, you may want to check plugins for updates.
+In the bottom right corner, the plugin Plugin Update Tracker will alert you if any plugins in BHOV-2023 need to be updated.
+If the little plug icon has a red X next to it see what plug-ins need to be updated
+7. Open this file (README) and pin it with `ctrl-.`
+8. From there explore the vault a bit.
+I would first recommend visiting the starred notes in the bottom left corner.
+9. Then I recommend opening the PARA folder, looking at the projects in the files within.
+	1. Try adding to a project scratch pad by using the quick add add to project scratchpad command
+	2. Do the same with the project kanban command
+10. Hit the open today button in the left and ribbon to create a new daily note

 ### After You're Up and Running